ectocet/cli/README.md

 ectocet
 ```

-It will only need the deply key of your target deployment on [Ectocet](https://www.ectocet.com).
+It will only need the secret of your project on [Ectocet](https://www.ectocet.com).
-Pass is as `ECTOCET_DEPLOY_KEY` environment variable.
+Pass is as `ECTOCET_PROJECT_SECRET` environment variable.
 You can use a `.env` file Otherwise, it will ask for it.